-- Install the air filter element.

-- 11. Install the air filter case cover by fastening the holders.

-- 12. Install the seat.
+- 9. Pull the air filter element over its frame, and then install the lock plate. - 10.
+Install the air filter element assembly. - 11.
+Install the air filter case cover by hooking the fasteners onto the air filter case. - 12.
+Install the seat.

 The air filter element should be cleaned every 20-40 hours.
-It should be cleaned more often if the ATV is operated in extremely dusty areas.
-Each time air filter element maintenance is performed, check the air inlet to the air filter case for obstructions.
-Check the air filter element rubber joint to the carburetor and manifold fittings for an airtight seal.
+It should be cleaned and lubricated more often if the machine is operated in extremely dusty areas.
+Each time the air filter element maintenance is performed, check the air inlet to the filter case for obstructions.
+Check the air filter case rubber joint to the carburetor and manifold fittings for an airtight seal.
 Tighten all fittings securely to avoid the possibility of unfiltered air entering the engine.